michaelsboost/Character-Party/README.md

 You can submit a pull request or simply share the project ☺

-*As of July 12th, 2024 Character Party is no longer an active project.
+*As of September 9th, 2024 Character Party is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

 Of course, Character Party is free and open source (I even ported it to [Codepen](https://codepen.io/michaelsboost/pen/bGbZJKj?editors=0100)), so you can always fork the project and have fun ☺